 - Real-time updates based on legislative, regulatory, or administrative changes.

-Please Note: You must be logged in to your www. iaiabc.org account to access this resource.
+You must be logged in to your www. iaiabc.org account to access this resource.
 If you do not remember your login information, visit www.iaiabc.org/login, enter your email address and click "CONTINUE," then click "RESET PASSWORD," and your password will be emailed to you.
-Please check your Spam folder.
+Please check your Spam folder if it is not in your Inbox.